 The Phoenix Dog Magazine

-Watch for signs of a heatstroke which can include a dazed look, excessive thirst, heavy panting, excessive whining/agitation, labored breathing, lethargy, profuse salivation, and/or vomiting.
-If you see these signs in your dog, stop what you are doing and take action to save your dog.
+Be sure and watch for signs of heat exhaustion which can include a dazed look, excessive thirst, heavy panting, excessive whining/agitation, labored breathing, lethargy, profuse salivation, and/or vomiting.
 Heat exhaustion can lead to heat stroke which is manifested by failure of the body, which can result in disorientation, seizure, coma and sadly, death.

 Cathy Davila and Roxie,